rolandshoemaker/acme-ip-validation/draft-ietf-acme-ip.md

 # Identifier Validation Challenges

-IP identifiers MAY be used with the existing "http-01" and "tls-sni-02" challenges from {{I-D.ietf-acme-acme}} Sections 8.3 and 8.4 respectively.
+IP identifiers MAY be used with the existing "http-01" and "tls-alpn-01" challenges from {{I-D.ietf-acme-acme}} Section 8.3 and {{I-D.ietf-acme-tls-alpn}} Section 3 respectively.
 To use IP identifiers with these challenges their initial DNS resolution step MUST be skipped and the IP address used for validation MUST be the value of the identifier.

 For the "http-01" challenge the Host header MUST be set to the IP address being used for validation per {{RFC7230}}.

+For the "tls-alpn-01" challenge the SNI value MUST be set to the IP address being used for validation and the subjectAltName extension in the validation certificate MUST contain a single iPAddress which matches the address being validated.

 The existing "dns-01" challenge MUST NOT be used to validate IP identifiers.